 Skip to main content

-When a user connects to a source, Deck needs their credentials to authenticate.
-How those credentials are handled after authentication depends on your integration.
-You have two options: store credentials in Deck Vault for automatic reuse, or terminate the connection to permanently delete them.
+When you store a credential, Deck encrypts it in Deck Vault.
+How credentials are managed after storage depends on your integration.
+You have two options: keep credentials in Deck Vault for automatic reuse, or delete the credential to permanently remove them.

 Deck Vault